anton-shum/anton-shum.github.io/cv.md

 Positive Technologies, 07/2020 – 06/2021

 - Investigation of software for malicious actions
-- Writing research tools in Pytho
+- Writing research tools in Python

 ## Education